Toward Robust Corrections for Stellar Contamination in JWST Exoplanet Transmission Spectra: Conclusions Future Work

-These findings should motivate both further theoretical developments in modeling the spectra of stars and their heterogeneities, as well as new observation strategies to derive empirical constraints on stellar photospheric heterogeneity from highly precise \JWST{} spectra.
+These findings should motivate both further theoretical developments in modeling the spectra of stars and their heterogeneities and new \R{observational} strategies to derive empirical constraints on stellar photospheric heterogeneity from highly precise \JWST{} spectra.
 In fact, we suggest that observational strategies could be developed to acquire these empirical constraints with the observatories with which the planetary atmospheres will be explored to ensure a ``fidelity'' on par with the data driving the atmospheric characterization.
 We provide in the following a few additional considerations for future works.